RiboRabbit/MyProject/README.md

-PRODUCTS ARE CREATED BY ANHDUY VST - USE TO MAKE THE VIDEO CLIP PLEASE CREATE THE ORIGINAL VIDEO SOURCE AND THE AUTHOR, THANKS !
 When using this RDP I suggest you:

 UPDATE 06/8/2021